Villavu/Simba/Doc/sphinx/scriptref/ocr.rst

 rs_ResetUpTextFilter
 ~~~~~~~~~~~~~~~~~~~~

-Reset the colours for the colour-filter to default.
+Reset the colors for the color-filter to default.
 See `rs_SetUpTextFilter`_ for an example.

 rs_SetUpTextFilter